axiros/black/README.md

 ---
 > Axiros, GK: ... except the single quotes.

+## Log

+[2019-11-21 21:51]
+Dropped the possiblity to configure single quotes also for docstrings and used the (then simpler) patch from the "single-quotes" branch of the [black fork](https://github.com/mark-riley/black.git) (author: Mark Riley).
+Adapted only to use single quotes always (-A is default).

+[Iniital Version]
 We patched black accordingly, in the spirit of [white](https://github.com/kenneth-reitz/white):

+## Our Default Style

 ```python
 """